LEAGUES

 Central Carolinas Super League

-CENTRAL CAROLINAS SUPER LEAGUE - RULESupdated - February 12, 2024
+CENTRAL CAROLINAS SUPER LEAGUE - RULES

 You must be a USATT and CTTC club member in good standing (dues paid up) to participate.
-Guests (USATT members) may be approved for play by either the league administrator or a CTTC club officer.
+Guests (USATT members) may be approved for play by either a league administrator or a CTTC club officer.

-2.Registration and Start Time
+2. Registration and Start Time

 3. League Ratings